-During the past 10 years, I have taught in a total of one School of Medicine (SOM) and 20 Graduate School of Biomedical Sciences (GSBS) courses.
-My teaching load has averaged 2 - 4 lecture hours per year for the SOM, and 30 hours per year for the GSBS, but increased to 40 countable lecture hours in the past three years (see Table below).
-As part of this effort, I was the course director for the Core IV seminar series for the past 3 years and co-director since 2014 (see Educational Administration), as well as director for the Laboratory Methods for Biotechnology students since 2019.
-I have co-directed Research in Biotechnology, Biotechnology Report/Final Report, and Laboratory Methods (Rotations) for the past year.
-In my function as Biotechnology Graduate Student Advisor (since 2018) have conducted monthly virtual meetings to guide our 20 students, provide advice on course work, and encourage social interactions during the pandemic.
-My student evaluations have been constantly above average and in 2019 I received Dean Berk's "Teacher" pin for effectively delivering of course content to medical students.
+During the past 13 years, I have taught in a total of one School of Medicine (SOM) and 20 Graduate School of Biomedical Sciences (GSBS) courses.
+My teaching load has averaged 2 - 4 lecture hours per year for the SOM, and 30 hours per year for the GSBS, but increased to 40 countable lecture hours in the past four years (see Table below).
+As part of this effort, I have been the course director for the Core IV seminar series for the past 5 years and co-director since 2014 (see Educational Administration), as well as director for the Laboratory Methods for Biotechnology students since 2019.
+I have directed Research in Biotechnology, Biotechnology Report/Final Report, and Laboratory Methods (Rotations) for the past two years.
+In my function as Biotechnology Graduate Student Advisor (from 2018 - 2022) and since June 2023 Director of Biotechnology (Lubbock campus), I have conducted monthly virtual meetings to guide our 20 students, provide advice on course work, and encourage social interactions during the pandemic.
+My student evaluations have been constantly above average and in 2020 I received Dean Berk's "Teacher" pin for effectively delivering of course content to medical students; .
 I have been a member of the Core Curriculum Coordination Committee since 2014.
-As Chair (2019-2021) I organized monthly meetings with course directors and staff to discuss our student's academic performance and helpful interventions, and also communicated updates on Covid-19 guidance during the 2020/2021 semesters.
+As Chair (2019-2021) I organized monthly meetings with course directors and staff to discuss our student's academic performance and helpful interventions, and also communicated updates on Covid-19 guidance during the 2020/2021/2022 semesters.
 In addition, I have mentored 5 PhD students, 8 Biotech and 1 MBA Master's students, and 9 Postdocs.
 I have served on 14 PhD student committees, 2 MD/PhD and 12 Master's student committees.
 Furthermore, I have supervised 8 medical research technicians and 24 undergraduate students.
 I have enjoyed connecting High School students to science at the HSC (see educational activities for the lay public).
+I received the prestigious President's Excellence in Teaching Award in 2022.